-Nevertheless is a powerful conversationstarter in the classroom, where it can be used to spark dialogue and understanding about the role of privilege, power, culture and institutional structures in the prevalence-and the fight against-sexual harassment and gender violence.
-The following activities can be used in classroom settings as a companion to the film and in tandem with the conversation prompts found on pages 15-18.
-In all activities, make sure students have viewed the film before participating.
+Nevertheless is a powerful conversationstarter in the workplace or among colleagues, where it can be used to spark dialogue and understanding about the role of privilege, power, culture and institutional structures in the prevalence-and the fight against-sexual harassment and gender violence.

+The following activities can be used in corporate or professional settings as a companion to the film and in tandem with the conversation prompts found on pages 15-18.
+In all activities, make sure employees have viewed the film before participating.

-As the educator or facilitator, review the activities before assigning the film, to determine which best facilitate small-group discussion and learning in your particular setting.
-You may also wish to consult these recommendations for creating a safe and inclusive environment-and a productive and respectful learning opportunity-while discussing issues related to gender discrimination and violence in the classroom.
+As the facilitator, review the activities before assigning the film, to determine which best facilitates small-group discussion and learning in your particular setting.
+You may also wish to consult these recommendations for creating a safe and inclusive environment-and a productive and respectful learning opportunity-while discussing issues related to gender discrimination and violence.